jiaz6985/test/README.md

           pred_dir = output_path		                                #eg."E:/scripts/pred_dir"

     - All the predictions will be saved in `./分割结果路径`

-  ## 3. GUI
+## <a name="Usage"></a>📽️:GUI

-  ### 3.1.
-Introduction

-  The system is divided into four main sections: classification assessment, image segmentation, precise calculation and color change.
+  The system is divided into four main sections: classification assessment, image segmentation, precise calculation.

-  ### 3.2.
-Usage

-- just run `segmentation_gui.py`.

-- The interface is shown below.
+1.Usage

+- First, open an Administrator Command Prompt and use the `cd` command to navigate to the `AMM-Seg/vite` directory of your project.
+Then, type `npm start` to run the project.
+This will open a browser and navigate to [http://localhost:3000/free](http://localhost:3000/free).

+- Next, open a new command prompt and use the `cd` command to navigate to the `AMM-Seg/src/scripts/` directory.
+Then, enter `python app.py`.
+This will start the backend server running locally at `127.0.0.1:5000`.

 <p align="center">
     <img src="Classify.png"/> <br />